TandyRum1024/gml-q3-bsp-loader/README.md

 ###### (haha)

-*A primitive exampe for loading and rendering quake 3 .bsp files.*
+*A primitive example for loading and rendering quake 3 .bsp files.*

 ------------